awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

-# Configuring Logs<a name="es-createdomain-configure-slow-logs"></a>
+# Configuring Elasticsearch Logs<a name="es-createdomain-configure-slow-logs"></a>

-Amazon ES exposes three Elasticsearch logs through Amazon CloudWatch Logs: error logs, search slow logs, and index slow logs\.
-These logs are useful for troubleshooting performance and stability issues, but are *disabled* by default\.
+Amazon ES exposes four Elasticsearch logs through Amazon CloudWatch Logs: error logs, search slow logs, index slow logs, and [audit logs](audit-logs.md)\.
+Search slow logs, index slow logs, and error logs are useful for troubleshooting performance and stability issues\.
+Audit logs track user activity for compliance purposes\.
+All the logs are *disabled* by default\.
 If enabled, [standard CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) applies\.

 **Note**
 Error logs are available only for Elasticsearch versions 5\.1 and greater\.
 Slow logs are available for all Elasticsearch versions\.